Helpful tips for those who are looking to get Teddies as pets:

 That is a big YES!
 Babies from the ages of a couple days old up to 2-4 months are usually pretty skittish around humans.
 They are just naturally wary of us until they have been around them long enough to begin to trust that we aren't going to hurt them.
 They calm down significantly as they get older and the more they are handled properly.
 My adults are all very calm and used to being handled so if that is what you are looking for in a pet, I would recommend getting something over 4 months old.
 Babies may seem cute and fuzzy, but they take time to "tame."

-One question I get sometimes is do males smell more then females?
+Do males smell more then females?

 This probably arises from the knowledge that male rabbits spray and smell pretty awful.
 This is not true of male guinea pigs.
 The only time I usually smell my male guinea pigs is when I first put them in with a female for breeding.
 They will mark their territory then by dragging their scent glad around the cage and even this only smell for a few minutes and far less repugnant then a rabbit.
 Males kept with other males or alone usually don't display this behavior and don't smell any more then a female.